refilljs/refill-angular/README.md

 Why not just write tasks yourself?
 ----------------------------------

-Usually simple gulp tasks have a lot of problems, which are resolved in Zkflow
+Usually simple gulp tasks have a lot of problems, which are resolved in ZKflow

 * tasks immune to errors resulting crashed watchers
 * tasks parametrized with tasks modes